mschwager/route-detect/README.md

 # route-detect

-Web application HTTP route authentication and authorization bugs are some of the most common security issues found today.
+Web application HTTP route authentication (authn) and authorization (authz) bugs are some of the most common security issues found today.
+These industry standard resources highlight the severity of the issue:

-This is highlighted in the following locations:

 - 2021 OWASP Top 10 #1 - [Broken Access Control](https://owasp.org/Top10/A01_2021-Broken_Access_Control/)
 - 2021 OWASP Top 10 #7 - [Identification and Authentication Failures](https://owasp.org/Top10/A07_2021-Identification_and_Authentication_Failures/) (formerly Broken Authentication)